weisiong24/tp/docs/UserGuide.md

 ```

 ### Comparing timetables: `compare`
-Compares current User's timetable to Target user's timetable and returns a range of common available timeslots.<br/>
+Compare the timetables between current user and another user and returns a range of common available free timeslots.<br/>

+Scenario
+- assuming the currently logged in user is JohnSnow, and he didn't clear his monday timetable as shown above
+- assuming there is another user named "WhiteWalker" with his own set of monday timetable
+- to compare the currently logged in user (i.e. "JohnSnow") vs "WhiteWalker"

 Format: <br/>